marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 _**Goals:**_

  - _To **generate cell type-specific clusters** and use known markers to determine identity of some/all of the clusters._
- - _To **determine whether clusters represent true cell types or cluster due to biological or technical variation**, such as clusters of cells in S phase, clusters of specific batches, or cells with high mitochondrial content._
+ - _To **determine whether clusters represent true cell types or cluster due to biological or technical variation**, such as clusters of cells in the S phase of the cell cycle, clusters of specific batches, or cells with high mitochondrial content._

 _**Challenges:**_